Michael A. Taylor Preview, Player Props: Twins vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff is 24th in MLB with a collective 8.3 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings compiled by the Rangers pitching staff ranks 22nd in MLB.

-- The Rangers' 4.12 team ERA ranks 14th among all league pitching staffs.
+- The Rangers have the 14th-ranked team ERA among all league pitching staffs (4.11).

-- Rangers pitchers combine to allow 146 total home runs at a rate of 1.1 per game (to rank 12th in baseball).
+- Rangers pitchers combine to give up 147 total home runs at a clip of 1.1 per game (to rank 12th in the league).

-- His last time out came on Sunday against the Milwaukee Brewers, when the right-hander tossed 3 2/3 innings, surrendering three earned runs while giving up three hits.
+- His last time out came on Tuesday against the Arizona Diamondbacks, when the lefty tossed eight scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.